jadijadi/lpic1book/content/1072_automate_system_administration_tasks_by_scheduling_jobs.md

 0 1 * * 1-6 root source /etc/sysconfig/mdadm; [ -n "$MDADM_CHECK_DURATION" -a -x /usr/share/mdadm/mdcheck ] && /usr/share/mdadm/mdcheck --continue --duration "$MDADM_CHECK_DURATION"
 ```

 But /etc/cron.hourly, /etc/cron.daily, /etc/cron.weekly, /etc/cron.monthly is **TOTALLY DIFFERENT**.
-In these directories are actual executable scripts and files.
-The cron will run these files one a hour, one a day, once a week or once a month based on their directory names.
+In these directories are actual executable scripts and files. cron will run these files once an hour, once a day, once a week or once a month based on their directory names.

 ### anacron